Industrias Aeronáuticas y Mecánicas del Estado: Pampa

 The IAME Tractor Factory and Motorcycles had two significatie products, the Pampa tractor and the Puma motorcycle.
 The Pampa was developed to provide agricultural machinery to satisfy the needs of local farmers.
 The project to manufacture tractors in Argentina stated in June 1952, with the idea of a vehicle that could be operated easily.

 The original idea for the development of an Argentine tractor was to use German Lanz Bulldog D 9506 tractor (produced by Heinrich Lanz AG) as inspiration.
 The D9506 was a simple vehicle that could be fueled with different combustibles such as gasoil, kerosene, raw oil, animal grease and even parafine.
-Two D9506 units were brought from Uruguay to analize their mechanism and components, nevertheless and due to the date stipulated by Perón to release a prototype (90 days) was about to be reached, the development of a fully-manufactured tractor was dismissed.
+Two D9506 units were brought from Uruguay to analyze their mechanism and components, nevertheless and due to the date stipulated by Perón to release a prototype (90 days) was about to be reached, the development of a fully-manufactured tractor was dismissed.
 Instead, IAME used the tractors built in Germany with slight modifications on their fronts, releasing them as "new" products.
 The first prototype was finished in October 1952, and two months later, 15 Pampa tractors were tested in agricultural works.
 The local subsidiary of Fiat gave assistance for the manufacture of the vehicle through some cooperation agreements.

 The Pampa tractor was produced in Estación Ferreyra, Córdoba Province, with the first models released to public (12 units) in 1954, offered at m$n85,000, lower than similar products by those times.
 A total of 3,760 were produced from 1953 to 1963, when the Government sold the factory to private company Perkins.